 Hibs Star Raises Thousands For SKFF, With A Little Help From Our Charity PR team

 FASHION trends with footballers’ facial hair haven’t been quite the same scale of news events since Becks retired – taking his ever changing styles with him.

 First and foremost, braving the electric clippers turned out to be a major fundraising winner for Liam, who smashed his original £1000 target after fans across the world made donations, raising a grand total of £2100 in just three days.

-And a good part of that fundraising success story was down to the effective public relations which helped get news of Liam’s efforts in front of a huge audience, by generating more than 20 significant items of coverage.
+And a good part of that fundraising success story was down to the effective charity PR which helped get news of Liam’s efforts in front of a huge audience, by generating more than 20 significant items of coverage.

 How big an audience?
 The media coverage we helped to generate, created 11 million Opportunities to See (OTS) – the equivalent of filling Hibs’ Easter Road stadium 536 times over.

 We’re proud to work with the SKFF, which helps kids enjoy the most positive possible experience when their lives are interrupted by illness, to ensure youngsters can be children first and patients second.

 On hearing that all of Liam’s fundraising efforts were being geared toward SKFF, the charity asked the team at Holyrood PR to get the coverage ball rolling – and we were delighted to play our part.